-RBST host two LANTRA accredited courses; Livestock Checkers and Conservation Grazing in Practice.
+RBST host three Lantra accredited courses; Livestock Checkers, Conservation Grazing in Practice and an Advanced Conservation Grazing in Practice.

 Who should attend?
 Ideal for beginners, volunteers or anyone involved in the livestock checking process.

 This course is ONLY available for group bookings, of a minimum of 10 delegates and a maximum of 15 (group bookings to provide venue, livestock and catering).
 The course fee starts at £1,300+vat for a minimum of 10 delegates.

 This 2 day course provides a basic introduction to extensive/conservation grazing and the use of livestock to achieve environmental objectives.
 The course covers grazing and grazing systems, different species and how they graze, animal health, welfare and behaviour, the key legislation, the different roles and responsibilities associated with livestock, health & safety and risk assessments and how to safely and effectively carry out livestock handling techniques.

 The course consists of a mixture of indoor sessions alongside site visits, firstly looking at types of grazing and the infrastructure requirements, and another with some livestock handling and stock checking.

 What will be covered?
 The aim is to provide delegates with the knowledge and skills required to successfully integrate the delivery of conservation objectives through grazing and land management with different species of livestock.
 This is alongside ensuring effective management of animal welfare and compliance with all the respective legal requirements.

 Who should attend?
 The course is suitable for those already involved in conservation grazing and further their knowledge or those looking to move into the sector.
 The type of attendee can include but is not limited to land owners, farmers, graziers, smallholders, rangers, site managers, ecologists etc.